Skip to Content

 mascarpone cheese galbani

 Sugar (60g or 1/3 cup): Sure, sugar adds sweetness to our cream mix.
-I always reduce the amount of sugar in my recipe, so you can taste and add more sugar if you like a sweeter flavor.
+I always reduce the amount of sugar in my recipe, so you can taste and add more sugar if you prefer a sweeter flavor.

 Now that everything is prepped and ready, we can move on to creating this creamy dessert.